With Comments from John La Puma, MD, FACP

 Riboflavin for Migraine Prophylaxis

 A deficit of mitochondrial energy metabolism may play a role in migraine pathogenesis.
-In a previous open study, high-dose riboflavin was found to be effective in migraine prophylaxis.
-In this study, riboflavin (400 mg daily) was compared to placebo in 55 patients with migraine in a randomized trial of three months duration.
+We found in a previous open study that high-dose riboflavin was effective in migraine prophylaxis.
+We now compared riboflavin (400 mg daily) and placebo in 55 patients with migraine in a randomized trial of three months duration.
 Using an intention to treat analysis, riboflavin was superior to placebo in reducing attack frequency (P = 0.005) and headache days (P = 0.012).
 The proportion of patients who improved by at least 50%, i.e., "responders," was 15% for placebo and 59% for riboflavin (P = 0.002) and the number-needed-to-treat for effectiveness was 2.3.
 Three minor adverse effects occurred—two in the riboflavin group (diarrhea and polyuria) and two in the placebo group (abdominal cramps).
 None was serious.
 Because of its high efficacy, excellent tolerability, and low cost, riboflavin is an interesting option for migraine prophylaxis and a candidate for a comparative trial with an established prophylactic drug.

 After three months, riboflavin dramatically reduced headache frequency and number of headache days but not headache intensity.
 Riboflavin did, however, take the full three months to have a significant effect.